jncahill/RepData_PeerAssessment1/PA1_template.md

 ```
 ## ##------ Sun Dec 13 16:39:17 2015 ------##
 ```

 Load the data into R.

-Assign data to the variable activity.
+Assign dataset to the variable activity.

 ```r
 activity <- read.csv("activity.csv")